Articles of Association and Code of Ethics

 Our governance and commitment to ethics is based on a series of documents, procedures and policies.

 The Articles of Association contain the rules of operation of UniCredit, supporting and integrating the applicable laws.
 They include various governance provisions aimed at ensuring the smooth running of corporate activities.

 The Articles of Association may be amended by an Extraordinary Shareholders' Meeting or by the Board of Directors in specific cases or upon delegation of Extraordinary Shareholders' Meeting.

-The Articles of Association of UniCredit were updated with the amendments to clause 5 in execution of the resolution of the Extraordinary Shareholders' Meeting held on 14 September 2022, registered in the Company Register on 5 October 2022.
+The Articles of Association of UniCredit were last amended in clauses 5 and 6 - following the resolutions passed by the Extraordinary Shareholders' Meeting held on 31 March 2023 - and registered in the Company Register on 13 April 2023.